lopcode/vips-ffm/README.md

 * `vipsffm.abinumber.glib.override`, default: `0`
 * `vipsffm.abinumber.gobject.override`, default: `0`

+If you want to manually override the library lookup path for any of the above (for example, if you're using a platform like Android where it's hard to set the system library path), you can do so using these system properties:
+* libvips: `vipsffm.libpath.vips.override` (eg `/opt/homebrew/lib/libvips.dylib`)
+* glib: `vipsffm.libpath.glib.override`
+* gobject: `vipsffm.libpath.gobject.override`

 ## Project goals

 Ideas and suggestions are welcome, but please make sure they fit in to these goals, or you have a good argument about